 In December 2016, the Cheque Truncation System (CTS) processed over 100 million cheques in volume for the first time, with an increase of 49.3% month-over-month.
 The growth in cheque volume was mainly due to the announcement of demonetization of Rs 500 and Rs 1000 notes.
 The total transactions stood at 130.01 million in December 2016, as against 87.08 million in the previous month.

 However, it couldn’t last longer than 4 months as in April 2017, India witnessed a notable decline of 20% M-o-M in the number of cheques cleared through CTS.
-Only 95.26 million cheques were cleared via Cheque Truncation System in April, declined from 119.21 million in March 2017.
+Only 95.26 million cheques were cleared via Cheque Truncation System in April, which declined from 119.21 million in March 2017.

 What Is the Cheque Truncation System (CTS)?

 Cheque Truncation System (also known as Image-based Clearing System (ICS)) is the process of stopping the physical movement of cheques, issued by a drawer to the drawee branch.
-Instead, an electronic image of the cheque is being sent the drawee branch, along with some relevant information such as the MICR fields, date of presentation, etc.
+Instead, an electronic image of the cheque is being sent to the drawee branch, along with some relevant information such as the MICR fields, date of presentation, etc.

 Digital Transactions In India: Additional Information